 An instrument called a dermascope that looks like a combined flashlight and magnifying glass may be used to look at spots/moles that require a closer look.

 Should the doctor find a spot or mole that looks suspicious, it may be monitored over time for changes.
 It could also be biopsied at the time of your examination.
 This procedure entails the area being numbed and a small shaving or scraping taken.
-The sample is then sent to a lab for analysis.
-In some cases, a punch biopsy may be performed that uses a circular blade is used to remove deeper layers of skin.
+The sample is then sent to a lab for analysis as part of our St. Louis skin cancer treatment and prevention.
+In some cases, a punch biopsy may be performed that uses a circular blade to remove deeper layers of skin.

 A skin cancer screen will take approximately 20 minutes.